What is NBCF doing to help those affected by breast cancer during the pandemic?

 - How to stay healthy while keeping vital diagnostic and treatment appointments

 NBCF is training Community Ambassadors on ways to connect and interact with their communities virtually.

 How is the pandemic complicating NBCF’s work?

-NBCF has closed our offices and will operate remotely until further notice.
+NBCF has closed our offices to the public and will primarily operate remotely until further notice.
 We are prioritizing the health of our supporters, staff, volunteers, and especially patients and survivors during this unprecedented outbreak.

 These updates significantly complicate our ability to do our work.
 Here are a few of the programs and events most impacted:

 We depend on volunteers and staff to pack and ship HOPE Kits.
 As a result, we are shipping a limited amount of HOPE Kits and the wait time will increase due to this change.
 We remain committed to sharing updates as they’re available.

 There is still a great need for HOPE Kit supplies, and we feel confident that we can use this time to stockpile these needed resources for the future.
 Once the pandemic subsides, we believe that there will be a great need to pack and deliver HOPE Kits to encourage the thousands of breast cancer patients that have been isolated and need a tangible expression of hope.